ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 ### What happens when we exit the container?

-If you know it, you don't need to do it

-If not please do:
 Just exit the shell, like you would usually do (`exit` or `^D`)
 * Our container is now in a stopped state
 * It still exists on disk, but all compute resources have been freed up